NVIDIA Warp Documentation

 Warp is a Python framework for writing high-performance simulation and graphics code.
 Warp takes regular Python functions and JIT compiles them to efficient kernel code that can run on the CPU or GPU.

 Warp is designed for spatial computing and comes with a rich set of primitives that make it easy to write programs for physics simulation, perception, robotics, and geometry processing.
-In addition, Warp kernels are differentiable and can be used as part of machine-learning pipelines with frameworks such as PyTorch and JAX.
+In addition, Warp kernels are differentiable and can be used as part of machine-learning pipelines with frameworks such as PyTorch, JAX and Paddle.

 Below are some examples of simulations implemented using Warp: